 By tilting the pad in a way that leaves just enough space for your pinky finger to fit underneath one side, you roughly halve the contact patch.
 This can be checked by taking a primed pad and looking at the impression it leaves when you put it on the paint surface.
 A flat pad will leave a full circle, whereas a tilted pad will leave a semi-circle.

 If you tilt the pad even further, you get even more cut focused on an even smaller contact area, and so forth.
-Now, let’s discuss four reasons why your detailing efficiency will improve tremendously by tilting your pad and avoiding keeping it flat on the paint surface.
+Now, let’s discuss four reasons why your detailing efficiency will improve, by tilting your pad and avoiding keeping it flat on the paint surface.

-It is evidenced through basic physics that pressure is equal to force divided by area.
+Basic rules of physics explain that pressure is equal to force divided by area.
 Because the core purpose of using a machine polisher is to achieve ‘abrasion’, to detailers, this means that more pressure equals more cut.
 Under higher pressure, the pad face effectively removes more paint material (and the defects found on said paint material) at a higher rate.

 To reference that original basic equation, if we tilt the polisher so that only part of the pad face is in contact with the paint as opposed to the whole pad, we create that increase in pressure and open up the door to greater efficiency.
-This technique may not always be applicable in every circumstance; however, the option is certainly there at our disposal!
+This technique may not always be applicable in every circumstance; however, it’s important to know the option is there at our disposal!

 Swirls, scratches, holograms, stains, and other paint surface flaws can vary in depth considerably.
 In these situations, you need to remove more material in some areas than others to achieve the desired result.